WohlSoft/Moondust-Devkit-Help/EditLevel/Items.md

 />

-Also, you can resize environment rectangle, if you made mistakes with size of them:
+Also, you can easily resize an environment rectangle:

 To start resizing, you should open the "Resize" context menu item and you will see a yellow rectangle which a "sizer".
 Move corner dots or sides to define new